 On no account should a child come to school with medicine if he/she is unwell.
 Parents may call into the school and administer medicine to their child, or they may request that a member of school staff administers the medicine.
-If a pupil refuses their medication, they should not be forced, the school will contact the parent/carers and if necessary, the emergency services.
+If a pupil refuses their medication, they should not be forced, the school will contact the parent/guardian and if necessary the emergency services.
 Pupils should not bring any medication to school for self-administration.

 The school will keep a small stock of paracetamol and antihistamine, for administration with parental consent (Medicine Form 1) for symptoms that arise during the school day.
-(Nursery, Breakfast & Afterschool are exempt from this).
-All other medication must be supplied by the parent/carers in the original pharmacist's container clearly labelled and include details of possible side effects e.g. manufacturer's instructions and/or patient information leaflet (PIL).
-Medicines must be delivered to the School Office with the appropriate consent form (Medicines Form 1A and 1B - Parent Consent to Administer Short Term Medicines (Appendix 1a) competed online.
+All other medication must be supplied by the parent/guardian in the original pharmacist's container clearly labelled and include details of possible side effects e.g. manufacturer's instructions and/or patient information leaflet (PIL).
+Medicines must be delivered to the School Office with the appropriate consent form (Medicines Form 1A and 1B - Parent Consent to Administer Short Term Medicines (Appendix 1a).
 Form 1A is for prescribed medicines.
-Form 1A and 1B are for non-prescribed medicines.
+Form 1A and 1B are for non prescribed medicines.
 Non prescribed medicines can only be given for 48 hours.
-The school will inform the parent/carer of the time and dose of any medication administered by text.
-Please note that Nursery and Extended Schools are not allowed to administer non prescribed medicines.
+The school will inform the parent/guardian of the time and dose of any medication administered at the end of each day by text.